Lich-Corals/coral-ctc-terminal-calculator/README.md

 > [!NOTE]
 > Constants `g` and `c` use SI units.

+### Special values
+The "constant" `ans` can be used to insert the previous answer.

 ## Updating
 Currently, there is no way of getting notified by the application if an update is available.
 Neither is this package available for any package manager.
 <br/>
 If you want to get notifications from GitHub, consider watching release activity for this repository.
+It is also possible to enable e-mail notifications on SourceForge.
 <br/>
 To update the program, repeat steps 1 to 3 from the installation instructions.